gcharot/Zabbix/zjstat/README.md

 custom.proc.java.processname[metric]
 ```

-For example the elasticsearch heap used key is :
+For example, the elasticsearch heap used key is :
 ```
 custom.proc.java.elasticsearch[heap_used]
 ```